 Chen, Kuo- (1) Department of Electrical Engineering, (1) Not an employee of the Company or its affiliates.
-0 Hung National Taiwan University, (2) Not a director or supervisor of the Company or its affiliates.
-(Director) (2) Possesses work experiences in commerce, (3) Not holding more than 1% of the outstanding shares issued by the law, finance and accounting or other fields as company or among the top 10 natural person shareholders by the required by the company's business. person or his/her spouse or underage children, or in the name of a (3) Experiences: President of HOWTEH third party.
+0 Hung National Taiwan University, (2) Not a director or supervisor of the Company or its affiliates. - (Director) (2) Possesses work experiences in commerce, (3) Not holding more than 1% of the outstanding shares issued by the 1 1 company or among the top 10 natural person shareholders by the required by the company's business. person or his/her spouse or underage children, or in the name of a (3) Experiences: President of HOWTEH third party.
 TECHNOLOGY CO., LTD.,; President, (4) Not a spouse, relative within the second degree of kinship, or Tailyn Technologies, Inc., Chief Strategy lineal relative within the third degree of kinship of a managerial Officer, Stark Technology Inc officer under subparagraph (1) or any of the persons in subparagraph (4) Current positions: Director, Tailyn (2) and (3).
-Technologies, Inc.,; Chairman, HOWTEH (5) Not a director, supervisor, or employee of a corporate shareholder that directly holds 5% or more of the total number of issued shares of CHAINTEL TECHNOLOGY CO., LTD. the Company, or that ranks among the top five in shareholdings, or (5) There have been no occurrence of events that designates its representative to serve as a director or supervisor of as described under Article 30 of the Company Act.
+Technologies, Inc.,; Chairman, HOWTEH (5) Not a director, supervisor, or employee of a corporate shareholder TECHNOLOGY CO., LTD., and Chairman of that directly holds 5% or more of the total number of issued shares of CHAINTEL TECHNOLOGY CO., LTD. the Company, or that ranks among the top five in shareholdings, or (5) There have been no occurrence of events that designates its representative to serve as a director or supervisor of as described under Article 30 of the Company the Company under paragraph 1 or 2, Article 27 of the Company Act.
+Act.
 (6) Not a director, supervisor, or employee of another company in which a majority of the director seats or voting shares are controlled by the same person as in this Company.
 (7) The chairman, president, or person holding an equivalent position of the Company and a person in any of those positions at another company or institution are not the same person or are not spouses who is a director, supervisor, or employee of that other company or institution.
 (8) Not a director (or governor), supervisor, managerial officer, or shareholder holding five percent or more of the shares, of a specified company or institution that has a financial or business relationship with the company.
 (9) There has been no compensation amount from providing business, legal, finance, or accounting services to the Company or its affiliates in the most recent 2 years.
 (10) Not a spouse or relative within the second degree of kinship with other directors.
 (11) Not elected to office as a government or corporate representative according to Article 27 of The Company Act.